Is Yoga Culture Toxic? Examining Spiritual Bypassing, Toxic Positivity, and Racial Micro-aggressions (from a Former Yoga Teacher)

-But what about the dark side of yoga culture?
+What is the dark side of yoga?

 • Spiritual bypassing